-A cafe to sit and read a book… at least according to “ You’ve Got Mail. ” I’ll take my latte with a side of Tom Hanks, please.
+A cafe to sit and read a book… at least according to “” I’ll take my latte with a side of Tom Hanks, please.
 Treat yourself to a little cheesecake and take in the quaintness of the Upper West Side.

 Six.
 Ounces.
 Of warm, gooey, cookie that is.
 Levain’s perfectly baked cookies are a dessert that will be in your memory forever.
 Chocolate Chip Walnut is classic, but you cannot go wrong with any of the cookie flavors.
 Located at W 74th and Amsterdam, it would be easy for you to overlook the tiny basement bakery if it weren’t for the line stretching down the block.
 Well worth the wait though, and if you deem that it’s not, there’s a second storefront right around the corner.
 You’re welcome.